swiftlang/swift-foundation/Proposals/0015-attributedstring-tracking-indices.md

 }
 ```

-Note that in the above sample code, the returned `Range` references the range of "jumped" which is valid for use with the mutated `attrStr` (it will not crash) and it locates the same text - it does not represent the range of "fox ju" (a range offset by the 4 characters that were inserted at the beginning of the string).
+Note that in the above sample code, the updated `Range` references the range of "jumped" which is valid for use with the mutated `attrStr` (it will not crash) and it locates the same text - it does not represent the range of "fox ju" (a range offset by the 4 characters that were inserted at the beginning of the string).
+We will provide overloads that accept an `inout` range (or list of ranges) to update in-place as well as overloads that return an optional range (or list of ranges) to update out-of-place in order to provide fallback behavior when tracking fails.

 Additionally, we will provide a set of APIs and guarantees to reduce the frequency of crashes caused by invalid indices and allow for dynamically determining whether an index has become out-of-sync with a given `AttributedString`.
 For example: